Search for merger ejecta emission from late time radio observations of short GRBs using GMRT: Results and discussion

+We consider the case where energy injection from a short-lived magnetar energises the kilonova ejecta to mildly relativistic velocities.
+This would not have happened if the merger resulted in a prompt black hole.
+Without additional energy injection, the ejecta will remain sub-relativistic, and its deceleration will further be delayed, leading to a late (several 10s of years for typical parameters) onset of the radio emission \citep{2011Natur.478...82N}.
+In addition, the radio source will be fainter.
+Therefore, the numbers one can obtain from assuming a prompt collapse are less constraining.

-Finally, the upper limits on the energy obtained here could also be translated to an upper limit on the velocity of the ejecta assuming black hole to be the central engine by simply equating this to the kinetic energy of the ejecta.
+Nevertheless, the shock dynamics remain the same, with the rotational energy being replaced by the original kinetic energy, $1/2 M_{\rm ej} v_{\rm ej}^2$ of the ejecta, where $v_{\rm ej}$ is the initial velocity of the merger ejecta.
+Therefore, the upper limits on the energy obtained from our model could be translated to an upper limit on the velocity of the ejecta for a black hole central engine model.
 For the GRBs we have considered here, this leads to $\beta_{ej}\leq 0.05 - 2.5$.
+This range is not very different from the velocity of the merger ejecta derived from the optical observations of the kilonova \citep{2017Natur.551...64A, 2017ApJ...848L..17C}.

+However, it must be mentioned that the kilonova ejecta may have a velocity profile, unlike the single velocity shell we have considered here.
+The fast-moving ejecta carrying a lower mass can decelerate early enough (in the timescale of months to years) and produce bright X-ray/radio emissions.
+Several authors explored this model after GRB 170817A \citep{2019MNRAS.487.3914K, 2019ApJ...886L..17H, 2021ApJ...914L..20B} and constraints on the velocity profile emerged after the detection of an X-ray excess in GRB170817 \citep{2020MNRAS.498.5643T, 2022ApJ...927L..17H}.